pablohernandezb/gender-parity-eanrm2025/README.md

-## Gender Parity Analysis in Authoritarian Elections: Case Venezuela
+## Gender Parity Analysis in Authoritarian Elections: The Case of Venezuela's May 25th Elections

 This repository contains the code and data for my research project on ****candidate placement on the Venezuelan parliamentary and regional elections****.